 If we want to restore mid-century levels of aviation innovation and break the sound barrier again, we must first break regulatory barriers.
 The FAA should lift its ban on civil supersonic flight.
 Legitimate concerns about supersonic flight can be handled by specific policies that address concerns directly, such as a clear standard from the FAA for acceptable noise levels.
 It would be a shame to suffer another four decades of aviation stagnation.

-Eli Dourado is a research fellow at the Mercatus Center at George Mason University and director of its Technology Policy Program.
+Eli Dourado is a senior research fellow at the Center for Growth and Opportunity at Utah State University.

 Michael Kotrous is a Program Associate for the Technology Policy Program at the Mercatus Center at George Mason University.